The following patent was granted by

 onto the front face of the card 400.

-(2.8) Use of the smart-chip 401 on the card 400 could
+the smart-chip 401 on the card 400 could be replaced by

-the rear face of the card (see FIG. 3B), as is used by
+of the card (see FIG. 3B),

-today's credit cards, etc. Standard technology on today's
+as is used by today's credit cards, etc. Standard technology

-encoded.
-The first track allows seventy-nine (79)
+data can be encoded.
+The first track allows seventy-nine

-alphanumeric characters to be encoded, the second track
+(79) alphanumeric characters to be encoded, the second track

 allows forty (40) numeric characters to be encoded, and the